Ecodev/gims/docs/content/data_input2.rst

 NSA questionnaires
 ------------------

-Once you have cliced on the "NSA questionnaire" button, you will be directed to an interface that enables you to manage both *existing* data as well as *new info*.
+Once you have clicked on the :guilabel:`NSA questionnaire` button, you will be directed to an interface that enables you to manage both *existing* data as well as *new info*.
 You must first select the country you wish to work on.

 .. image:: img/contribute_nsa1.png
     :width: 100%
     :alt: Edit NSA questionnaires

 If you select a country for which there is **no sector data yet**, a first questionnaire is automatically created with lines to enter an initial equipment / facility.
 Enter a standard questionnaire "Code" (ex.
 "AFGS-00"), the "Year" (ex.
 "2000"), the "Facility name" (ex.
-"Public standpipes") and corresponding numbers… and then click on the blue "Save new elements" button at the top.
+"Public standpipes") and corresponding numbers… and then click on the blue :guilabel:`Save new elements` button at the top.

 .. image:: img/contribute_nsa2.png
     :width: 100%
     :alt: Create NSA filter and filter set

 If, for your country, **sector data already exists**, GIMS will automatically recall the existing data enabling you to modify existing data or add one or several new questionnaires [1] as well as one or several new equipments (facilities) for each questionnaire [2].
 Don't forget to enter corresponding numbers for each part (urban, rural and total) [3] !
-Once the data has been entered, click on the blue "Save new elements" button at the top: the percentages are automatically (re)calculated.
+Once the data has been entered, click on the blue :guilabel:`Save new elements` button at the top: the percentages are automatically (re)calculated.

 .. note::